 - Development of presenting problem

 - Medical and health history

 - Social, interpersonal history

 - Education, vocational history

 - Family background

+- Previous counseling experience

+- Trauma experiences

+- Legal Involvement

+- Any complicating factors that exist in the client's world

 Problem Conceptualization

 - DSM Diagnosis (this can include V-Codes) - Documented learning or physical disabilities - Conceptualization of client - From your theoretical perspective, how would you conceptualize this client? - From a developmental perspective, how would you conceptualize this client? - What metaphor would accurately represent this client and their presenting concern? - Client's strength and level of functioning